Barawan

 Barawan is a village in Chhatoh block of Rae Bareli district, Uttar Pradesh, India.
 It is located 9 km from Salon, the tehsil headquarters.
 As of 2011, Barawan has a population of 1,391 people, in 270 households.
-It has one primary school and no healthcare facilities.
+It has one primary school but no healthcare facilities.
 It belongs to the nyaya panchayat of Bara.

-The 1951 census recorded Barawan as comprising 5 hamlets, with a total population of 522 people (269 male and 253 female), in 127 households and 112 physical houses.
+The 1951 census recorded Barawan as comprising 5 hamlets, with a population of 522 people (269 male and 253 female), in 127 households and 112 physical houses.
 The area of the village was given as 702 acres.
 8 residents were literate, all male.
 The village was listed as belonging to the pargana of Parshadepur and the thana of Salon.

 The 1961 census recorded Barawan as comprising 6 hamlets, with a total population of 620 people (322 male and 298 female), in 128 households and 112 physical houses.
 The area of the village was given as 702 acres.

 The 1981 census recorded Barawan as having a population of 837 people, in 188 households, and having an area of 290.56 hectares.
 The main staple foods were listed as wheat and rice.